Southern Style Fried Chicken

 Then in the 19th century cast iron became widely available for use in cooking and at the same time lard started to become an important component in home kitchens.
 It started then to get popular in the American South, so popular it became a staple food.
 The ingredients changed as time progresses and it was the African slaves who introduced the use of seasonings and spices which the Scottish recipe did not have.
 The combination of the Scots introduction, African seasoning, cast iron, lard, chicken and flour then started the beginning of today’s fried chicken.

 I guess this is the most common dish here in my blog, everywhere you go there is a local version of the fried chicken and this is my version infused with garlic and fish sauce for an Asian twist, how about you do you have a version of fried chicken that you can share?

-6. Once the oil is hot bring down the heat to low and add chicken pieces one by one.
+- Once the oil is hot bring down the heat to medium and add chicken pieces one at a time.
 Cover the pot and let it deep fry for 8-12 minutes depending on the thickness of the chicken meat.

 - Serve hot with chicken gravy or tomato ketchup.